Chart Color Schemes

 Connells Point shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable with university qualification rates at 39.6% of residents aged 15+, surpassing Australia's average of 30.4% and NSW's rate of 32.2%.
-Bachelor degrees are most common at 27.8%, followed by postgraduate qualifications (9.7%) and graduate diplomas (2.1%).
-Vocational credentials are also prevalent, with 26.1% of residents aged 15+ holding such qualifications - advanced diplomas at 11.7% and certificates at 14.4%.
+The area's educational profile is notable regionally, with university qualification rates at 39.6% among residents aged 15+, surpassing the Australian average of 30.4% and the NSW rate of 32.2%.
+Bachelor degrees are most prevalent at 27.8%, followed by postgraduate qualifications (9.7%) and graduate diplomas (2.1%).
+Vocational credentials are also prominent, with 26.1% of residents aged 15+ holding such qualifications – advanced diplomas comprise 11.7% and certificates account for 14.4%.

 Frequently Asked Questions - Education